fastai/fast_template/_notebooks/README.md

 3. Save your notebook with the naming convention `YYYY-MM-DD-*.ipynb` into the `/_notebooks` folder of this repo.
 For example `_/notebooks/2020-01-28-My-First-Post.ipynb`.
 This [naming convention is required by Jekyll](https://jekyllrb.com/docs/posts/) to render your blog post.
+    - Be careful to name your file correctly!
+It is easy to forget the last dash in `YYYY-MM-DD-`, furthermore, the character immediately following the dash should only be an alphabetical letter.
+Examples of valid filenames are:

+        ```
+        2020-01-28-My-First-Post.ipynb
+        2012-09-12-how-to-write-a-blog.ipynb
+        ```
     - If you fail to name your file correctly, `fast_template` will automatically attempt to fix the problem by prepending the last modified date of your notebook to your generated blog post in `_posts`, however, it is recommended that you name your files properly yourself for more transperency.

 4. [Commit and push](https://help.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository-using-the-command-line) your notebook to GitHub.  **Important: At least one of your commit messages prior to pushing your notebook(s) must contain the word `/sync` in order to trigger automatic notebook conversion.**  Furthermore, automatic conversion only occurs when a **push is made to the master branch**.